instead-hub/instead/doc/stead3_en.md

 As you already know, objects in an INSTEAD may be able open/closed off/turned on.
 This corresponds to the phrase dialogue?

-For common phrases, after activation of the choice phrase zakryvaetsya.
-When re-entering the dialogue, the phrases otkryvayutsya.
+For common phrases, after activation of the choice phrase _closes_.
+When re-entering the dialogue, the phrases get _opened_.

 For phrases with always = true (or true at the beginning of the definition) -- this the closing does not occur.